pauleveritt/pycharm_companion/docs/tutorials/react_typescript/rich_events_and_testing/index.rst

 Advance By Ten with Shift-Click
 ===============================

-Let's add one more feature.
-If you click with the Shift key pressed, you increase by 10.
+Let's add one more feature: if you click with the Shift key pressed, you increase by 10.
 Along the way, let's add more type information to better benefit from TypeScript.

-The ``handleClick`` handler arrow function actually gets an event passed, which we aren't using.
+The ``handleClick`` arrow function actually gets an event passed, which we aren't using.
 Let's add it in:

 .. code-block:: typescript